-Three Good Things – The Shortest Guide To What Went Well
+Shortest Guide To Three Good Things (TGT) or What Went Well

-The Three Good Things is a simple task that boosts your happiness.
-It only takes three minutes and it can make you happier in your day-to-day life.
+The Three Good Things (TGT) is a simple but powerful exercise to boost our daily happiness.
+It only takes three minutes.

 How to do the Three Good Things (TGT)?